 Be in my House, a welcome Guest.”

-Madhushala is a 135 verse poetry that made Harivanshrai Bachchan famous overnight and was translated into english, malayalam, bengali and marathi.
+Madhushala written by Harivansh Rai Bachchan is a 135-verse poetry.
+It was translated into English, Malayalam, Bengali and Marathi.
 It is one of the most popular poems by Harivansh Rai Bachchan.
-Madhushala draws its influence heavily from Rubaiyat of Omar Khayyam and the ideals of Sufism.
-Madhushala or wine cellar is a metaphor for life, death, artistic inspiration, love which add to the nuance of the poem.
+Madhushala draws its influence heavily from the Rubaiyat of Omar Khayyam and the ideals of Sufism.
+Madhushala or wine cellar is a metaphor for life, death, artistic inspiration, and love which adds to the nuance of the poem.
 Madhushala also covers themes like passion for beauty that ultimately ends in frustration, the transience of beauty, disillusionment and the consequent agony, inevitability of death and man’s surrender to fatalism.
 Evoking a rollercoaster of emotions, Madhushala has also been set to music and performed by celebrated Indian dancers.

 Hai Andheri Raat Par Diva Jalana Kab Mana Hai